udecode/plate/packages/elements/code-block-ui/README.md

 # Plate code block UI

-This package implements code block UI for Plate.
+This package implements the code block UI for Plate.

 ## Documentation